microbiome/course_2021_radboud/import.md

     # Then it can be added to colData
     colData(se) <- sample_meta

-Now colData includes sample metadata.
+Now `colData` includes a sample metadata.
 Use kable to print it more nicely.

     knitr::kable(head(colData(se)))